KubeRocketCI/docs/docs/operator-guide/upgrade/upgrade-edp-3.10.md

 :::

 :::important
-The Tekton Dashboard is no longer supported in version 3.10.
+Starting from version 3.10, the Tekton Dashboard is no longer installed with KubeRocketCI.
+Instead, it is now installed via a Helm chart from the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) repository.
 For more information, refer to the [Tekton Dashboard](#tekton-dashboard) section.
 :::

 1. Update Custom Resource Definitions (CRDs).
 Run the following command to apply all necessary CRDs to the cluster: